Sri Daya Mata

 A Life of Love, Humility, and Devoted Service to God

-On November 30, 2010, our beloved president and sanghamata, Sri Daya Mata, peacefully left this world for the joy of her eternal home in God.
-Chosen by Paramahansa Yogananda to lead his work and serve as a spiritual mother to those drawn to his teachings, she has been a guiding force of inspiration, wisdom, and compassion for Self-Realization Fellowship/Yogoda Satsanga Society of India monastics and members alike as spiritual head of Paramahansaji's worldwide society for more than fifty-five years.
-She will be deeply missed by all those whose lives she touched by her love and understanding, and by the integrity of her spiritual example.
-Yet, as she often said, "Divine love reaches beyond the boundaries of this life," and she will ever remain in our minds and hearts, as one who lived the Guru's ideals to the fullest and who cared for all of God's children.
+Chosen by Paramahansa Yogananda to lead his work and serve as a spiritual mother to those drawn to his teachings, she was a guiding force of inspiration, wisdom, and compassion for Self-Realization Fellowship/Yogoda Satsanga Society of India monastics and members alike as spiritual head of Paramahansaji's worldwide society for more than fifty-five years.
+Her passing on November 30, 2010 was deeply mourned by all whose lives she touched by her love and understanding, and by the integrity of her spiritual example.
+Yet, as she often said, "Divine love reaches beyond the boundaries of this life," and her legacy lives on in countless hearts and minds as one who lived the Guru's ideals to the fullest and who cared for all of God's children.

 Eighty Years of Consecration to God and Guru

 Sri Daya Mata led an extraordinary life — nearly eighty years of which were spent as a monastic disciple in her Guru's ashrams, her thoughts ever permeated with love for God and her actions dedicated to serving Him.
 She radiated a rare strength and love for all, while at the same time carrying out the vast responsibilities of overseeing Paramahansa Yogananda's spiritual and humanitarian work.
-She was a true "mother of compassion" — as her name signified — offering unconditional love and kindness to all who crossed her path and praying daily for the countless souls who asked for her spiritual help.
+She truly exemplified the quality of divine compassion (daya) expressed in her name — offering unconditional love and kindness to all who crossed her path and praying daily for the countless souls who asked for her spiritual help.